 So how DO you make your action more effective?
 Here are some online advocacy best practices to follow, for non-profits and campaigns alike.

 - Make it easy for people to share.
 You’re hoping to get good viral growth from your online actions, right?
-This means have a good tell a friend page set up after people take the action, set up an autotriggered thank you message too that encourages sharing etc. Most CRMs have tools you can use for this, and we have some special Salsa-specific add-ons developed by PowerThru that makes it easy to customize.
-NationBuilder makes it easy too, with built in social sharing for their pages, and BSD, NGP VAN, ActionKit offer tell a friend options too.
+This means have a good tell a friend page set up after people take the action, set up an autotriggered thank you message too that encourages sharing etc. Most CRMs have tools you can use for this.
 Work with social media to help your actions pop – this means doing things like having a good image to go with the action for social media sharing, a good pre-made tweet etc.

 - Do good targeting for your action.
 Every time you email your list, you are putting an unsubscribe button in front of your audience.
 If your action doesn’t connect with their interests, they may click unsubscribe.
 If they really hate it, they may mark you as spam and this could hurt your deliverability to EVERYONE on your list.
 If you’re not careful, you may find that you lose more people than you gain every time you try to do something.
 So if you’re running campaigns on different issues, make sure to use groups or tags to keep track of people’s interests.
 Also if you’re writing about something that’s very localized, use targeting in your CRM so you’re not inviting people in New York to take action on something in Texas.
 You may want to target based on whether people have already gotten an email or two from you this week – so you don’t overwhelm your list.

 - Mix in paid acquisitions where appropriate.
-We helped RootsAction grow their list in 2011 with tens of thousands of new supporters by mixing in Facebook ads pushing their most popular actions online, picking up new email addresses at less than $1 per.
-We also helped them with paid acquisition through Change.org, pushing their actions to new audiences and picking up supporters at $2 or less per.
+At PowerThru, we helped non-profits grow with tens of thousands of new supporters by mixing in Facebook ads pushing their most popular actions online, picking up new email addresses at less than $1 per.
+We also helped with paid acquisition through external vendors (more about this in the online advertising chapter), pushing their actions to new audiences and picking up supporters at $2 or less per.
 Whatever your budget and existing list size, there is a good paid option for you.
-Facebook can work well also, and Care2, Change.org, LeftAction or Democrats.com offer suppression capabilities that are effective for larger organizations where you don’t want to pay to acquire someone you already have.
-Note that Facebook’s new targeting abilities helped us grow Environmental Action‘s email list by tens of thousands in 2013 at a cost of less than $1 per.
 Read more about how to use social media to build your list.

 One last thought: It’s unlikely you will significantly grow your list without mixing in joint actions and paid acquisitions.
 What looks like growth may be people you already have, typo’ing their email addresses as they take actions, and what viral growth you have being swamped by bounces and unsubscribes in the end.

 So make your actions count.
-Don’t do an action for the sake of doing action – it should have a goal, and a plan on how to make it great.
+Don’t do an action just for the sake of doing action – it should fit into your mission, have a goal, and a plan on how to make it great.
+And don’t forget to report back after, so people know what happened.

-Have more questions on how to grow your list, or need help making your organization’s online actions more effective?
-Contact PowerThru for assistance on using online advocacy to grow your base of support.
+Have more questions on how to grow your email list, or need help making your organization’s online actions more effective?
+Contact PowerThru for assistance on using online advocacy to grow your campaign or non-profit’s base of support.